 1.4.4 Emergency Maintenance

 The University has defined emergency maintenance as the repair or replacement of Facility components and equipment requiring immediate attention because the functioning of a critical system is impaired or because health, safety, or security of life is endangered.
 Emergency maintenance supersedes all other categories of maintenance.
 For the purpose of determining whether emergency maintenance falls within the exception to competitive bidding requirements, refer to 1.3.3 above.

 1.5 OMP ELEMENTS

 OMP Elements are aggregations of tasks required to perform each type of maintenance and operation.
 Basic operation and maintenance tasks are common to all Facilities although they vary in their topography, climate, structure, organization, management, historical background, and effectiveness of past maintenance.
 The following paragraphs (under 1.5) describe the various elements required to keep Facilities functioning properly.
-The nine elements and their relationship to the various types of maintenance and operation in the normal maintenance and operation program are described below and in RD 1.2
+The nine elements and their relationship to the various types of maintenance and operation in the normal maintenance and operation program are described below.

 1.5.1 Plant Administration

 Plant Administration includes the administration, supervision, and the analytical and technical support needed for the operation and maintenance of plant (see Chapter 4).
 The facility audit and inspection program is an important component of Plant Administration.